DEPARTMENT: Education Dept

 PHONE: (540) 432-4147

 Paul J. Yoder is an assistant professor of teacher education.
-Paul earned his Ph.D. in curriculum and instruction with a concentration in social studies education from the Curry School of Education at the University of Virginia.
+Paul earned his Ph.D. in curriculum and instruction with a concentration in social studies education from the University of Virginia.
 Paul is an EMU graduate with a B.A. in history and an M.A. in education.
 Before studying at UVA, Paul taught history at Thomas Harrison Middle School and English as a Second Language at Dayton Learning Center.
 Paul’s scholarship interests include the teaching and learning of history among culturally and linguistically diverse student populations.
-Paul’s publications and conference presentations have additionally addressed issues related to language, student identity, and the enacted curriculum (see attachment below).
+Paul’s publications and conference presentations have additionally addressed issues related to Mennonite education, acknowledging trauma in education, language learning, student identity, and the enacted curriculum.
 He is a member of the American Educational Research Association and the National Council for the Social Studies.

 Paul is married to Katrina Yoder, a fourth grade teacher at Waterman Elementary School.
 They are the proud parents of two young children.
 The 2019-2020 school year (pandemic and all) was the first that they experienced public schools as parents, an experience that reinforces their appreciation for caring and passionate educators.